-optimizer : Specifies the type of calculation and its parameters optimizer : {type: GlobalOptimizer ...}
+optimizer : Specifies the type of calculation and its parameters optimizer : {type: GlobalOptimizer ...} stages : List of relaxation stages to be applied to each individual in population.
+The names of definition sections should be used in this sequence.
+See Section 5.8 for information on writing this section.

-Available types:

-• GlobalOptimizer | global search algorithm see Section 5.3.
+- GlobalOptimizer | global search algorithm see Section 5.3. - ModelOptimizer | model training algorithm see Section 5.4.